xadahiya/gcm-tensorflow-udacity/README.md

 ## That’s it!
 Congratulations!

-### I just made some minor changes to make it compatible with dlnd project and tensorflow 1.0.
+### I just made some changes to make it compatible with dlnd projects.
 ### [Source](https://haroldsoh.com/2016/04/28/set-up-anaconda-ipython-tensorflow-julia-on-a-google-compute-engine-vm/)